EDC-Web3-Lab/Agora/README.md

 # `Agora`

-A full-stack Dapp framework
+A full-stack Dapp framework consisting of a React front-end running on NodeJS that accesses smart contracts on an etherium compatible blockchain

+This sample application models an online marketplace where a user can connect a metamask wallet to buy & sell audio NFTs using Agora (symbol:AGRA), a fictitious cryptocurrency.
-# Web3 NodeJS App Framework
+# Framework for Web3 Applications
 https://youtu.be/Q_cxytZZdnc

 ## Tech Stack